jawe4972/jukebox/README.md

 - Ability to reorder songs within a playlist.
 - Saving and loading playlists from files.
-- Integration with music streaming services for a larger song library (I really would have liked to have added this functionality but I was struggling with its implementation.
+- Integration with music streaming services for a larger song library (I really would have liked to have added this functionality but I was struggling with its implementation).
 - Improved user interface with more advanced playback controls.